-Possess a current, active license or registration to practice psychology at the independent level in an ASPPB member jurisdiction where such license or registration is based on receipt of a doctoral degree in psychology as defined below in Section 7.B.Option2.3 below.
+Possess a current, active license or registration to practice psychology at the independent level in an ASPPB member jurisdiction where such a license or registration is based on receipt of a doctoral degree in psychology as defined below.
 ASPPB requires primary source verification of all listed licenses.
 If a licensing board does not provide information regarding license status, date issued, date expired (if applicable) and disciplinary actions on the licensing board's website, an applicant will need to request an official license verification be sent directly to ASPPB and will be responsible for any applicable fees.